dilmaheu/docs/src/content/docs/tutorials/how-to-debug-a-build-issue.md

 The `message` property of the object contains the error message.
 Try to understand what the message means.
 If you can't understand the message, search online or use [ChatGPT](https://chat.openai.com/).

 The `path` property of the object contains the path to the field that caused the error.
 It provides a complete hierarchy of the field that you can use to find the problematic field in the CMS.
+In this case, the path starts with `catalog`, so first, go to the `catalog` content type in the CMS.

+If you go to the `catalog` content type, you'll see that there's a field named `Products` which is a repeatable component.
+According to the `path`, we have to look into the entry at index `82` of the `Products` field.
+Indexing starts from `0`, so the entry at index `82` is the 83rd entry.
+So, go to the 83rd entry of the `Products` field.
+After going to the 83rd entry of the `Products` field, go to the **0th**, which means the first, related entry by the `products` field.

+You see that the next part of the path `localizations`.
+It means that the entry itself doesn't have any issue but one of its localizations has an issue.
+So, go to the **1st**, which means the second or the `Dutch`, localization of the entry.

+Then, find out if the `Meta.URL_slug` field of the entry related by the `category_tea_range` field has any issue or empty.
+In this particular case that happened in the past, the related `category_tea_range` was still in draft and incomplete.
+That's why it was missing the `Meta.URL_slug` field.
+So, the solution was to complete & publish the `category_tea_range` entry.

+> **Note**: The index of the localization entries are based on the alphabetical order of the locale codes.
+Currently there are two languages enabled besides **English** which are **German** and **Dutch**, and their locale codes are `de` and `nl` respectively.
+So, the index `0` is for **German** and `1` is for **Dutch**.

 If you don't see any object like this after the mentioned error, then it's probably an issue with the code or a temporary issue.
 Try retrying the workflow to see if it fixes the issue.
 Otherwise, it's best to ask the devs.